Franklin Library (Minneapolis)

-Franklin Library is a public library on Franklin Avenue in Minneapolis, Minnesota, United States.
+Franklin Library is a public library on Franklin Avenue in Minneapolis, Minnesota.
 The library was one of thirteen branch libraries established under the leadership of Gratia Countryman, the chief librarian of the Minneapolis Public Library from 1904 to 1936.
 The library housed the largest collection of Scandinavian books, newspapers, and magazines within the system, which reflected the population living in the area.
-The library was funded by the Carnegie Corporation and designed by Edward Lippincott Tilton, a New York City architect.
+Opened in 1914 and designed by Edward Lippincott Tilton, a New York City architect, the Franklin Library originally served a largely Scandinavian immigrant population.
+It is the first of four Carnegie-funded libraries in Minneapolis and is one of only three remaining, with the others being the Sumner and Hosmer libraries.
+It has also been added to the National Register of Historic Places.